Small Symbol, Big Impact: The Sunflower Project

-Imagine a world where healthcare interactions aren’t just about symptoms and treatments, but about connections and understanding.
-That's the heart of the “What Matters to You?”
-(WMTY) campaign, which was adopted by AHS in 2017.
+Imagine a world where healthcare interactions aren't just about symptoms and treatments, but about connections and understanding.
+That's the heart of the "What Matters to You?"
+(WMTY) campaign, which was adopted by Alberta Health Services in 2017.

-WMTY is about sparking meaningful conversations between patients, families and those who dedicate themselves to providing care to others.
+WMTY is about sparking meaningful conversations between patients, families and those who dedicate themselves to providing care for others.

 When we ask, "What matters to you?" in healthcare, we shift the focus to the person in front of us – their goals, priorities, fears, hopes and so much more.
 By understanding what matters to patients and their families, we can tailor care to their unique needs and better engage them in their healthcare journey.